jammastergirish/LLMFromScratch/README.md

 # Build an LLM

-(This is a work-in-progress.
-Comments, corrections, etc., are very welcome!)

 <img width="847" height="660" alt="Screenshot 2025-12-24 at 20 57 51" src="https://github.com/user-attachments/assets/2fbb32ac-45bd-4b27-9321-79dc65e14242" />

 This repository contains a complete, educational implementation of a transformer-based autoregressive, decoder-only language model from scratch.